tinglesoftware/dotnet-extensions/src/Tingle.Extensions.Json/README.md

 ﻿# Tingle.Extensions.Json

-This library provides various serialization functionalities that aren't in the `System.Text.Json` library but are in the counterpart `Newtonsoft.Json` library.
+This library provides various serialization functionalities that aren't in the `System.Text.Json` library but may already be in the counterpart `Newtonsoft.Json` library.

 The various functionalities will be described using examples below.